seanjensengrey/experimental/java/concurrency/readme.rst

 ----

-This analysis is going to focus on three areas:
+I'll break this down into three different areas:

 #.
 Language Definition : What does the langugage spec say?
 See [JLS3]_, [JPL4]_.
 #.
 Emitted ByteCode : What does an examination of the byte code show?
 See [PJVM]_.